 Crook Hall was a family home since the 1300s, and occupied over the centuries by several prominent families who stamped their mark on the property.
 Throughout time it has also been frequented by famous writers such as English poet William Wordsworth, and writer John Ruskin.

-The Hawgoods moved on in 1995 (I don’t think the move was prompted by the ghost, but I wouldn’t blame them) when it was sold to Maggie and Keith Bell, and Crook Hall became a wedding venue, with the gardens open to the public on occasion.
+The Hawgoods moved on in 1995 (I don’t think the move was prompted by the ghost, but I wouldn’t blame them) when it was sold to Maggie and Keith Bell.
+They turned Crook Hall into a wedding venue, and opened the gardens up to the public on occasion.

 With the onset of the Covid-19 pandemic, the Bell’s wedding business unfortunately collapsed, and in 2020 Crook Hall was put up for sale.
 It’s fate looked uncertain.